pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-btworkflow/01-introduction.md

 ---
-title: Migrate a Site Created With the Pantheon Dashboard to Drupal 9
+title: Migrate a Site Created With the Pantheon Dashboard to Drupal 9 + Build Tools
 subtitle: Introduction
 description:
 categories: [develop]